-Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a)(1) Exercis Outs Options and ed-Average se Price of tanding , Warrants Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column(a)) (c)(2) Equity compensation plans approved by security holders 14,167,424 \$ 11.24 1,976,655 Equity compensation plans not approved by security holders Total 14,167,424 1,976,655
+Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a)(1) Exerc Out Option ted-Average ise Price of tstanding is, Warrants d Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column(a)) (c)(2) Equity compensation plans approved by security holders 14,167,424 \$ 11.24 1,976,655 Equity compensation plans not approved by security holders Total 14,167,424 1,976,655

-(1) Excludes 4,179,803 unvested shares of restricted common stock issued pursuant to the Visteon Corporation 2004 Incentive Plan.
+1) Excludes 4,179,803 unvested shares of restricted common stock issued pursuant to the Visteon Corporation 2004 Incentive Plan.
 Also excludes stock appreciation rights and restricted stock units issued pursuant to the Visteon Corporation 2004 Incentive Plan and Employees Equity Incentive Plan that by their terms may only be settled in cash.